Home /Compare /Baby Blue vs Powder Blue

 Is baby blue darker than powder blue?+

 Yes.
-Baby Blue (#89CFF0) is significantly darker than Powder Blue (#B0E0E6).
-Baby Blue has a lightness of 74% in HSL, while Powder Blue has 80% lightness.
+Baby Blue is darker, with a lightness of 74% in HSL compared to Powder Blue at 80% — a 6-point gap.

 Can you use baby blue and powder blue together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.20:1.
-Use baby blue as the dominant/darker color and powder blue as the accent or highlight.
+Yes.
+Both baby blue and powder blue are cyan shades, so they pair naturally in a monochromatic palette.
+Use baby blue as the dominant color and powder blue as the accent or highlight.

 What is the hex code for baby blue?+